 Most of us take for granted that adequate amounts of vitamin D are readily available—whether through our diet or through synthesis of sunlight by our skin.
 Our milk has been "fortified" with it for years, so who gives it much thought, right?
 We all tend to assume that vitamin D deficiency is no longer a health concern in the Western Hemisphere.

-Unfortunately, though, vitamin D deficiency is still a widespread problem, and I'm concerned about the various health issues related to inadequate vitamin D levels, especially during the winter months.
+Unfortunately, though, vitamin D deficiency is still a widespread problem, and I'm concerned about the various health issues related to low vitamin D levels, especially during the winter months.

-Over the years, I've followed the research on vitamin D very carefully, and I'm convinced of its benefits for bone health and overall support of the immune system.
+Over the years, I've followed the research on the health benefits of vitamin D very carefully, and I'm convinced of its benefits for bone health and overall support of the immune system.
 In fact, the important Nurses' Health Study (NHS) has shown that higher levels of vitamin D have been associated with a lower risk for a variety of health problems.

 - As vitamin D intake increased, the risk for colon polyps decreased;